maliMirkec/personal-website/site/articles/my-favorite-chrome-extensions-for-web-development-mostly-2023.md

 When using frameworks that don’t support SEO out of the box, I often use [SEO META in 1 CLICK](https://chrome.google.com/webstore/detail/seo-meta-in-1-click/bjogjfinolnhfhkbipphpdlldadpnmhc) extension.
 It shows me all important meta information and highlights options that are ok, but also what is missing or could be better.
 The most valuable feature is the “Headers” tab, where I can see the heading structure of my page.
 Here’s an example from my home page:

-{% cldnryimg "SEO_META_in_1_CLICK_b2zge7" "Screenshot of SEO META in 1 CLICK extension showing heading structure for UI Dev Newsletter page."
-759 451 %}
+{% cldnryfetch "SEO_META_in_1_CLICK_b2zge7" "Screenshot of SEO META in 1 CLICK extension showing heading structure for UI Dev Newsletter page." %}

 ## SEO Minion